 You may be familiar with the popular stock trading adage: “Buy low and sell high.”
 Some traders, however, attempt to buy high and sell higher using the momentum strategy.
-Wondering what the momentum strategy is?
+Wondering what the momentum trading strategy is?

 What is a momentum strategy?